stanfordjournalism/ted-han-questions/README.md

 - What makes DocumentCloud different than Scribd? *DN*
 - Where do you see the most potential or yet-uncovered insights in terms of data/document mining as it pertains to journalism? *DN*
 - If you were a tree, what kind of tree would you be? *DN*
+- How did the design of DocumentCloud evolve to meet the needs of its users? *AN*
+- How do you decide who can upload documents to DocumentCloud?
+As the scale of users and documents increases, what challenges do you face? *AN*
+- How would DocumentCloud be different if it were not funded by the Knight Foundation?
+What markers of success do have for Documentcloud? *AN*

 ## About Ted Han